Law of War Compliance for Defense and Space Contractors

 Of all the valuable assets that defense industry contractors have, their reputation and credibility with government customers and regulators rank among the highest.
-That's especially true as it relates to Law of War compliance.
+That's especially true as it relates to Law of War compliance and national security.
 In an atmosphere of increasingly pervasive regulation, heightened scrutiny, and aggressive enforcement directed at government contractors, members of the defense industry need to prioritize legal and regulatory compliance and risk mitigation.
 To do so, it is proactive and strategic to work with a defense contractor attorney Near North Charleston, SC for tailored guidance.

 If you're a defense contractor using Google to search for a defense contractor compliance attorney, you're probably well-versed in the Laws of War.
 But if you're unaware of these laws or you're starting a business geared towards DoD contracting, it's crucial that you understand IHL and the compliance standards you must meet.
 Otherwise, you could face serious consequences and lose your ability to provide goods and services across the domains of land, sea, air, space, and cyber.